Fair tournament design: A flaw of the UEFA Euro 2020 qualification: Introduction

-In terms of organisation, Section~\ref{Sec2} gives a concise review of related literature.
-The qualification for the UEFA European Championship 2020 is outlined in Section~\ref{Sec3}, and the simulation technique is described in Section~\ref{Sec4}.
-Section~\ref{Sec5} presents our quantitative results with a sensitivity analysis, Section~\ref{Sec6} proposes two solutions to reduce the unfairness of the qualification, and Section~\ref{Sec7} turns to some implications for national teams.
+The paper proceeds as follows.
+The qualification for the 2020 UEFA European Championship is outlined in Section~\ref{Sec2} and the simulation technique is described in Section~\ref{Sec3}.
+Section~\ref{Sec4} presents our quantitative results with sensitivity analysis and Section~\ref{Sec5} proposes two solutions to reduce the unfairness of the qualification.
+Section~\ref{Sec6} studies to what extent the deficiency of the qualifying process depends on the assumed distribution of teams' strength, while Section~\ref{Sec7} turns to some implications for national teams.
 The paper ends with concluding remarks in Section~\ref{Sec8}.